Towards Building Multilingual Language Model for Medicine: Conclusion

 \section{Conclusion}

 In this paper, we describe an automatic pipeline for building up a new multilingual medical corpus together with a new benchmark.
 Specifically, we developed MMedC, a large-scale medical corpus with 25.5B tokens covering six main languages, and MMedBench, a comprehensive benchmark encompassing 6 primary languages.
 To monitor the development progress of medical multilingual LLMs, we have evaluated eleven existing LLMs on multi-choice question-answering and rationale generation abilities under various settings.
 Experimentally, we demonstrate the effectiveness of further training on MMedC, significantly filling the gap in adapting advanced general multilingual LLMs into complex and professional medical domain.
-As a result, we open-source the MMedLM~2, which to our knowledge, denotes the first, and strongest multilingual language model for medicine.
+As a result, we open-source the MMed-Llama\ 3, which to our knowledge, denotes the first, and strongest multilingual language model for medicine, also demonstrating impressive performance in various English benchmarks.